makeabilitylab/physcomp/README.md

 {: .v-align-bottom }

 A Canadian Native American tribe saying, as quoted by Mark Fraunfelder (author, co-founder of [BoingBoing](https://boingboing.net/), & former editor of MAKE Magazine)
-{: .fs-2 .pl-10 .mt-1 }
+{: .fs-2 .mt-1 }

 ## Prerequisites

 - **Some coding experience.** For the introductory lessons, we assume comfort and familiarity with basic coding concepts such as functions, loops, variables, and conditionals.
 We'll be using `C/C++` to program our microcontrollers; however, you need no previous experience with this language.
 If you've programmed in Java, Python, Ruby, Processing, JavaScript, or other similar languages, you should be fine.
-Later lessons may require more advanced programming concepts such as memory management, library development, *etc.*
+Later lessons require more advanced programming concepts such as memory management, library development, *etc.*

 - **No previous experience with hardware.** In contrast, we assume no previous experience with electronics or microcontrollers.

 ## Learn by doing

-A key pedagogical philosophy underlying this website is **learning by doing**.
+A key pedagogical philosophy underlying this website and our teaching approach in general is **learning by doing**.
 From years of experience, we've found that the best way to teach physical computing is via hands-on exercises.

 ## Example Hardware Kits

 - CSE590 Ubiquitous Computing: [Spring'20](https://docs.google.com/spreadsheets/d/177bLxoFWkBTETf0IBI6YSj0D7ARB_cDI5G91fDpNaeg/edit?usp=sharing)

 ## About this website